Umar316798/tt_um_umar316798/docs/info.md

 -->

 ## How it works
-This project is a simple logic-based binary classifier that acts as a smart alarm trigger.
+This project implements a simple logic-based binary classifier that acts as a smart alarm system with visual feedback.

-It takes six binary inputs:
+It processes inputs from six digital switches:

-•	armed – system is armed and ready

-•	reset – manually resets the system
+•	Switch_0: Corresponds to the "armed" state, indicating if the system is active.

-•	motion – detects if motion is present

-•	door – detects if a door is open
+•	Switch_1: Corresponds to a "door" sensor, detecting if a door is open.

-•	window – detects if a window is open
+•	Switch_2: Corresponds to a "window" sensor, detecting if a window is open.

-•	temperature – detects high temperature
+•	Switch_3: Corresponds to a "reset" signal, for manually resetting the system to an idle state.

+•	Switch_4: Corresponds to a "motion" sensor, detecting presence.

+•	Switch_5: Corresponds to a "temperature" sensor, indicating a high-temperature warning.

+The system's status is then output as a color to a VGA display.

 ## How to test
 You can run the Verilog testbench to apply different input combinations.
 Example test cases:

+## How to test
+You can run the Verilog testbench (e.g., using Cocotb) to apply different combinations to the ui_in pins (represented by Switch_0 through Switch_5) and observe the VGA output colors.
+Example test cases:

-• motion = 1, door = 1, armed = 1 → alarm triggers (Magenta)
+•	Switch_4 = 1 (Motion), Switch_1 = 1 (Door), and Switch_0 = 1 (Armed): The alarm triggers, and the VGA output will be Magenta.

-• window = 1 → alarm triggers (Yellow)
+•	Switch_2 = 1 (Window): An alarm triggers due to an open window, resulting in a Yellow VGA output.

-• all inputs = 0 → no alarm (Black)
+•	All Switches = 0: The system is idle, and there is no alarm, resulting in a Black VGA output.

-• temperature = 1 → high temp warning (White)
+•	Switch_5 = 1 (Temperature): A high-temperature warning is issued, showing a White VGA output.

-• reset = 1 → system enters idle/reset state (Black)
+•	Switch_3 = 1 (Reset): The system enters an idle/reset state, displaying a Black VGA output (overriding other alarms).

-• The VGA output color will change based on the current state to help visualize the system status.

 ## External hardware